59

 All Denominations of Christians, except Quakers, & perhaps a more modern sect known by the name of Universalests, agree in the Ordinance of Baptism; Yet N. England has never been without notable debates about the mode; and till of late the question, whether a Christian should be sprinkled or plunged, has created more ill blood & dissentions among neighbours than the important questions that divide Christians from Deists—

-The Presidents speech, I find, has very generally been read with pleasure;3 and chiefly, because of the favorable account he gives of the Revenue, with the agreeable prospects of its being every way adequate to the demands of the United States—I fear, nevertheless, that the continuance of the Indian war, with the deficient collection of the Excise, will create demands beyond the ability of the present fiscal System.4 The duty on spirits distilled from home articles is very poorly collected, in this & the southern States; and, so far as I can judge by petitions & remonstrances from Distillers of Molosses, I strongly suspect the calculated sums of money from that quarter will also not be realised.
+3 and chiefly, because of the favorable account he gives of the Revenue, with the agreeable prospects of its being every way adequate to the demands of the United States—I fear, nevertheless, that the continuance of the Indian war, with the deficient collection of the Excise, will create demands beyond the ability of the present fiscal System.

-Yesterday I conversed with the Post Master General upon the subject of a post-Office being opened at York, & recommended Daniel Sewall for post-master9—but Mr. Pickering informed me, that he had just received a Letter from Mr. [Joseph] Barnard, requesting leave to change his route, from Portsmouth to Wells, in order to avoid the dangers of York Bridge, which had become so broken as not to be passable;10 in consequence of this request, & Liberty granted, I could not determine what rout the post would thereafter take—whether he would pass thro the Town of York—or from the upper Bridge take a more direct road to Wells—Hence a post office cannot be opened at York before untill the foregoing doubt be solved—
+10 in consequence of this request, & Liberty granted, I could not determine what rout the post would thereafter take—whether he would pass thro the Town of York—or from the upper Bridge take a more direct road to Wells—Hence a post office cannot be opened at York before untill the foregoing doubt be solved—

-We are yet altogether in the dark about the Bristol election; no letter or paper has given us a single sentence relative to the votes on the first of November; but from that circumstance we are led to conclude there was no choice11—I am inclined to an opinion, that if Congress had passed a Law regulating the times, places & manner of electing their Representatives, which created to the people of the several districts, in Massachusetts, where the choice was not effected at their first meeting, as much trouble & difficulty as the State Laws have done, we should, before this time, have heard much complaint against the Regulation, and loud clamours, from some, that the State should interfere and so modify the Law of election, as to secure a choice, within a reasonable time12—The inconveniences flowing from our Laws, as well as the benefits from those of other States, have abundantly convinced me of the utility of a change; and I really hope, that before another general election comes about our Legislature will so modify the Law on that subject as to ensure a choice at the second or third meeting of the people—perhaps a choice ought to be effected at the second meeting.
+11—I am inclined to an opinion, that if Congress had passed a Law regulating the times, places & manner of electing their Representatives, which created to the people of the several districts, in Massachusetts, where the choice was not effected at their first meeting, as much trouble & difficulty as the State Laws have done, we should, before this time, have heard much complaint against the Regulation, and loud clamours, from some, that the State should interfere and so modify the Law of election, as to secure a choice, within a reasonable time

 This subject is judiciously regulated in Connecticut.
 In the spring of the year, when the people meet, in towns, to elect State Representatives, they vote also for candidates for federal Representatives, and the twelve of these who stand the highest on the pole are published for candidates against the next choice of State representatives, which will take place in six months, when the people, in town meetings, vote for federal Representatives, being confined to the list of candidates—and the choice falls on the five, (that being the number the State elect) having a plurality of votes—

 A motion was made, a few days since in the Senate by Mr. [Pierce] Butler of South Carolina, that —— a Roman Sculptor, lately from Italy, be employed to erect a bronze & marble monument to perpetuate the memory of General Washington & the American Revolution—To evince the propriety of his motion, at this time, it was observed, that the Artest, whose name I have forgot, would set his time & [s]kill against the honor of the employment; and the materials & Labor would not exceed five thousand pounds sterling a year, for ten years—a time necessary to compleat the work.
-But finding few advocates the motion was withdrawn; observing, at the same time, he thought the subject should first be brought forward in the House13
+But finding few advocates the motion was withdrawn; observing, at the same time, he thought the subject should first be brought forward in the House

 Of this wonderfull Statue, resembling in size the Trojan horse of old, with its author I will hereafter send you a few more curious & entertaining particulars—And in the mean time subscribe myself